ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Issuer identity MUST be bound to the Signed Statement by including an identifier in the protected header.
 If the protected header includes multiple identifiers, all those that are registered by the Transparency Service MUST be checked.

-When using X.509 Signed Statements, the Transparency Service MUST build and validate a complete certification path from an Issuer's certificate to one of the root certificates most recently registered as a trust anchor by the Transparency Service.
+When using X.509 Signed Statements, the Transparency Service MUST build and validate a complete certification path from an Issuer's certificate to one of the root certificates currently registered as a trust anchor by the Transparency Service.

 The protected header of the COSE_Sign1 Envelope MUST include either the Issuer's certificate as `x5t` or the chain including the Issuer's certificate as `x5chain`.
 If `x5t` is included in the protected header, an `x5chain` with a leaf certificate corresponding to the `x5t` value MAY be included in the unprotected header.